 Luciano M. Prevedello, MD

-Luciano M. Prevedello, MD, is the vice chair of medical informatics and augmented intelligence in imaging in the department of radiology at The Ohio State University (OSU) Wexner Medical Center.
-Dr. Prevedello is also an associate professor of radiology at the OSU Wexner Medical Center and is the medical director of the 3D and Advanced Visualization Lab.
-Following his residency in radiology, Dr. Prevedello received formal training in imaging informatics, quality and safety as well as diagnostic radiology with an emphasis on evidence-based imaging, diagnostic neuroimaging and emergency radiology at Brigham and Women’s Hospital at Harvard Medical School.
+Luciano M. Prevedello, MD, is an associate professor of radiology and the vice chair of medical informatics and augmented intelligence in imaging in the department of radiology at the Ohio State University (OSU) Wexner Medical Center.
+Dr. Prevedello is also OSU’s associate chief clinical information officer and the medical director of the 3D and Advanced Visualization Lab.
+Following his residency in radiology, Dr. Prevedello received formal training in imaging informatics, quality and safety as well as diagnostic radiology, with an emphasis on evidence-based imaging, diagnostic neuroimaging and emergency radiology at Brigham and Women’s Hospital at Harvard Medical School.
 He obtained his master’s degree in public health at the Harvard School of Public Health and is board certified in radiology, neuroradiology and clinical informatics.
-At RSNA, Dr. Prevedello is a member of the Machine Learning Steering Subcommittee, Imaging Informatics Subcommittee and Radiology Informatics Committee (RIC) and is an associate editor of the journal, Radiology: Artificial Intelligence.
-Dr. Prevedello is part of the Board of Directors of the Society for Imaging Informatics in Medicine (SIIM) and is a member of the Informatics Advisory Council at the ACR.
+At RSNA, Dr. Prevedello is an associate editor of the journal, Radiology: Artificial Intelligence, an active member of the Machine Learning Steering Subcommittee, the Radiology Informatics Committee (RIC), the Machine Learning Data Standard Subcommittee and the Annual Meeting Program Planning Committee (Imaging Informatics Subcommittee).

 Judy W. Gichoya, MBChB